 Additionally, most stormwater drains are connected to the ocean; as such, whatever you try to put down your drain will likely end up there.
 Far too often, drainage issues are treated with harmful and toxic products that have serious environmental consequences and aren't what you want lying around your house.

 Dirt and debris are common causes of blocked drains in any home or building.
-When called out to a blocked stormwater drain, a plumber will make an initial assessment of what is causing the issue and identify the most appropriate tools to use.
+When called out to a blocked stormwater drain, your local plumber will make an initial assessment of what is causing the issue and identify the most appropriate tools to use.

 Sometimes, the blockage can be at the entrance to the drain and easily removed; while it may prove unsightly or unpleasant, a qualified plumber can quickly fix it.
 Plumbers can rely on simple tools and manual handling to remove the debris from the drain's opening and fix the blockage.
 However, blocked stormwater drains are often not easily solved and require more time and expertise.